Name: banana (Musa species and cultivars).

 Watering: must have reliable moisture but won't tolerate waterlogging.

-Banana palms are well known for the following characteristics:
+Banana trees are well known for the following characteristics:

-Banana palms are considered a tropical and sub-tropical plant, however they can grow in protected micro-climates in warm temperate and even cool temperate zones.
-In cooler areas, look out for cold climate bananas, which have been specially selected for growing outside traditional climate zones.
+Bananas are considered as a tropical and sub-tropical plant, however, they can grow in protected micro-climates in warm temperate and even cool temperate zones.

 For best flowering and fruit development, plant in a position that will receive full sun.